Judy Gumbo

+California

 Gumbo arrived in Berkeley in the fall of 1967, and became involved with the activist community.
 She worked at the 60’s underground newspaper, the Berkeley Barb and helped found the offshoot Berkeley Tribe.

+1968

 In Spring of 1968 she joined the Yippies in Chicago to run a Pig named Pigasus for President at the protests during the Democratic National Convention.
 When she wrote a feminist piece for the Barb’s publisher Max Scherr, he made his feelings about women’s liberation clear when he titled it with a double entendre, "Why the Women are Revolting."
 She helped stage the People’s Park protests in Berkeley after Stew wrote the Barb article that initiated those protests.
 She continued to advocate for women’s rights through W.I.T.C.H.
 (Women’s International Terrorist Conspiracy from Hell), a Yippie guerilla theater feminist group.

+FBI

 Gumbo was put under surveillance by the federal authorities.
 In 1972, the FBI described her as "the most vicious, the most anti-American, the most anti-establishment, and the most dangerous to the internal security of the United States."
 In 1975, she discovered that a tracking device had been placed on her car.
 Her home was broken into and a listening device was installed.
 It was active for 8 days.
 As a result, she was part of a lawsuit that successfully challenged warrantless wiretapping.

+Vietnam

 In 1970, while the war in Vietnam still raged, Judy and two other Yippie women visited the former North Vietnam.
 In 2013, Judy returned to a unified Vietnam to help celebrate the 40th anniversary of the Paris Peace Accords.

+Weddings

-Gumbo married historian Arthur Eckstein in 2017.
-She and Albert were married from 1977 until his death in 2006.
+Gumbo and Albert were married from 1977 until his death in 2006.
 She was married to actor David Hemblen from 1966–1968, and David Dobkin, a co-founder of Berkeley Co-Housing, from 2008 until his death in 2014.
+She married historian Arthur Eckstein in 2017.

+Books

 In May of 2022, Judy's new book Yippie Girl was published.
 Yippie Girl is a feminist memoir that offers an inside look at the radical social movements that shaped the 1960s.
 Readers join Judy in a journey of personal discovery as she leaves a broken marriage in 1968 and immerses herself in the thriving protest and radical democracy movements of Berkeley.
 She shares about the evolution of the Black Panther Party and the Yippie movement, including the leadership of the protests at the 1968 Chicago Convention and other areas of radical direct action.
 She also offers a candid look at her own personal evolution, finding herself and confronting the realities of sexism and inequality – even among her fellow activists.
 It is loaded with anecdotes and events that make for thrilling content on a panel or conversation.